FelixLabelle/felixlabelle.github.io/_posts/2023-11-18-discussion-about-text-similarity.md

 Let's say two texts discuss the same subject, but have different tones is that similar?
 It might be if you are deduplicating a dataset for training, but if you are comparing news articles for how a subject is covered probably not.

-Identifying what matter for a task is a critical part of the development process.
+Identifying what aspect of language matters for a task is a critical part of the development process.
 Due to the complexity of the subject we'll save that for another blog post.

 ## Next Time on Semantic Similarity

+So we've introduced why a blog post on similarity is needed and shown some examples of how ambiguous the current usage of the term is.

-So we've covered why I think similarity is an under explored subject and come up with a working definition of it.
-The next step is to see that in practice.
-The next blog post will discuss use of similarity in tasks.
-What tasks can be framed as a similarity problem and some examples of what characteristics matter in each use case.
+The next step is to see how that translates into practice.
+The next blog post will discuss tasks that use or can be framed as similarity problems and the characteristics required for each